GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/index.md

 membership and contribution options.
 There are Community Groups and Business Groups which include members from across the web ecosystem and relevant industries.
-Proposal authors will often present overviews and progress updates at associated meetings, which provides an opportunity to ask direct questions and hear from other stakeholders.
+Proposal authors will often present overviews and progress updates at associated meetings, providing an opportunity to ask direct questions and hear from other stakeholders.
 Meeting minutes for most groups are publicly available.

 Discussion in standards bodies is wide-ranging, but generally focuses on how a